zqfan/zqfan.github.com/_posts/2021-05-25-java-maven-nexus-staging-plugin-xstream.md

       </plugin>
 ```

-Unfortunately, xstream 1.4.7 => 1.4.17 is incompatible, even though according to its sematic version, it is just a bug fix version.
+Unfortunately, xstream 1.4.7 => 1.4.17 is incompatible, even though according to its semantic version number, it is just a bug fix version.
-When running `mvn deploy` command, it will fail with error: `XPP3 pull parser library not present.
+When running `mvn deploy` command, it will fail with an error: `XPP3 pull parser library not present.
 Specify another driver.
 For example: new XStream(new DomDriver())`
-After searching on web for a long time, it seems that there is no need to modify nexus-client-core source code (and they are still struggling to choose either removing xstream or upgrading it in master branch), just add the missing xpp3 package will resolve it.
+After searching on web for a long time, it seems that there is no need to modify nexus-client-core source code (and in master branch they are still struggling to choose either removing xstream or upgrading it), just adding the missing xpp3 package will resolve it.
 I don't know why but I think it might be that 1.4.17 or lower version just changed the default behavior, and leave the choice to user, hence the dependency is broken.
-But xpp3 is a very old package which seems no update since 2007, I'm not sure if it will introduce new potential problems, but at least `mvn deploy` can success for now.
+xpp3 is a very old package which seems no update since 2007, and I'm not sure if it will introduce new potential problems, but at least `mvn deploy` can success for now.

 So the full settings of the new plugin is like (also upgrade nexus-client-core but might not be neccessary):